PranidhiM/Pranidhi2591/README.md

 - 👋 Hi, I’m @Pranidhi Maringanti
-- 👀 I’m interested in Reading books, creating the websites, content writing, am also interested in knowing new things and create the greeting card.
+- I love to read the books, creating the webpages, love to write the poems, stories and interested to learn new things and creating greeting cards that's my hobby.
-- 🌱 I’m currently learning regarding website development courses like Javascript, Expressjs, React, node, Mangodb, Angular, HTML, CSS, BOOTSTRAP, GIT, and I will improve more.
+- I have an exprerince on HTML, CSS, JAVASCRIPT, BOOTSTRAP, MERN STACK, ANGULAR, VUE.
+And learning the Expressjs and Python.
 <!---
 Pranidhi2591/Pranidhi2591 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.